alphagov/govuk-frontend/docs/releasing/publishing.md

 1. Check out the **main** branch and pull the latest changes.

-2. Sign in to npm (`npm login`), using the npm/govuk-patterns-and-tools team [credentials](https://github.com/alphagov/design-system-team-credentials/tree/main/npm/govuk-patterns-and-tools).
+2. Sign in to npm (`npm login`), using the credentials for the govuk-patterns-and-tools npm user from Bitwarden.

 3. Run `npm run publish-release`, which will prompt you to check whether the npm tag looks as expected.